gioui/giouiorg/content/index.md

 # Gio

 Gio implements portable immediate mode GUI programs in Go.
-Gio programs run on all the major platforms: iOS/tvOS, Android, Linux (Wayland/X11), macOS, Windows, FreeBSDand browsers (Webassembly/WebGL).
+Gio programs run on all the major platforms: iOS/tvOS, Android, Linux (Wayland/X11), macOS, Windows, FreeBSD and browsers (Webassembly/WebGL).

 Gio includes an efficient vector renderer based on the Pathfinder project (https://github.com/pcwalton/pathfinder).
 Text and other shapes are rendered using only their outlines without baking them into texture images,